Weavz

 Use end_user for personal agent memory, workspace for shared project files, and external when your application owns the namespace.

-Add Advanced Code when needed
+Add Sandbox when needed

 code is enough for pure JavaScript data transforms.
 Use advanced-code when you need Python, shell, network access, or persistent sandbox state.